A Seaworthy Modern Family Home Built to Withstand the Elements

 This compact courtyard—surrounded by operable glass windows and doors—brings sunlight and fresh ocean breezes into first-floor public spaces and guest suite, as well as the four bedrooms on the second floor.
 Frameless glass railings on the stairwell and second-floor walkway let natural light from the courtyard flow throughout the interiors.

-Although a bistro table and chairs sit in the three-story space, the “courtyard is more about getting air and light into the house rather than a usable space,” says Patterson.
+Although a bistro table and chairs sit in the three-story space, "the courtyard is more about getting air and light into the house than creating a usable space,” Patterson says.

-Narrowing the central section of the floor plan to accommodate this courtyard gives homeowners another requested feature—a bedroom suite separate from the rest of the house.
+Narrowing the central section of the floor plan to accommodate this courtyard gives the homeowners another requested feature: a bedroom suite separate from the rest of the home.

 Perched above the great room, this waterfront primary suite enjoys abundant views of Newport Bay through a floor-to-ceiling, wall-to-wall sliding, stacking glass wall.
-A section of fixed glass abuts the sliding door generating a transparent corner.
+A section of fixed glass abuts the sliding door, creating a transparent corner.
 The same frameless glass railings from the landing cross the wall-sized opening and turn the entire room into a generous Juliet balcony.

 How to Build Smoothly in a Tight Space

-Another seemingly tricky aspect of building to the edges of a waterfront lot involves building it.
-How did Patterson store materials on site and get products—like nearly 20-foot-wide glass doors and a hot tub—in place?
-How did the builder avoid upsetting neighbors or possibly even damaging their homes given such tight side access?
+Another seemingly tricky aspect of building to the edges of a waterfront lot involves the actual building process.
+How did Patterson store materials on site and get products—like the nearly 20-foot-wide glass doors and a hot tub—in place?
+How did they avoid upsetting neighbors or possibly even damaging their homes given such tight side access?

 “A big part of a smooth build within a tight space is layering subcontractors—knowing who’s there when and for how long—to keep the schedules tight,” Patterson says.
 “There’s no parking or room for material staging, so making sure once the plumber is done, electrical can come in, and so on.
 It’s a more linear schedule.”

-As for keeping neighbors happy and safe, Patterson sticks to a routine that’s worked for 25 years.
-He gives every neighbor a letter listing the construction schedule and workday routines.
+As for keeping neighbors happy and safe, Patterson sticks to a routine that has worked for 25 years: He gives every neighbor a letter listing the construction schedule and workday routines.
 The letter also includes phone numbers for all team members and Patterson’s cell phone.
-This approach forms a positive connection and eases most concerns for the neighbors.
+This approach forms a positive connection and eases most neighbors' concerns.

 Project: West Bay Ave Residence, Newport Beach, Calif.